arp242/gopher.vim/FEATURES.markdown

     :GoFiles                      :!go list ...; rare enough to not need a command on its own, IMHO :GoDeps                       Idem

-    :GoCoverage                   :CoCoverage; would prefer external plugin for this though.
+    :GoCoverage                   :CoCoverage; would be a good candidte for an external plugin, but I can't find any good ones.
+    :GoCoverageClear              :GoCoverage clear
+    :GoCoverageToggle             :GoCoverage toggle

     DEBUGGER